DEIM-Management-System/Manual/forAudience_en.md

         * ![Image of the Like button](img/oVice_like_button.png) When you click it, a new tab or window opens in your browser to show the links of "Like" and "much Like".
     * **Note, this vote determines the Best Interactive Award and the Excellent Interactive Awards.**
     	* The vote from the same affiliation with you is uncounted.
-    	* Multiple clicks from the same audience are uncounted.
+    	* Multiple clicks from the same participant are uncounted.
     	* For the presentations nominated as award candidates, the details of the votes will be strictly checked.
 5. At the time of ending the session, an organizer announces the end of the session.
     * You can leave from the oVice venue by closing the browser tab or window.
-    * The oVice venue is available through the DEIM forum period, enjoy discussion or chatting with other audiences.
+    * The oVice venue is available through the DEIM forum period, enjoy discussion or chatting with other participants.

 ## After joining sessions